 Best way to serve chili

-This is how I like it.
-Nice and hot with grated Irish cheddar (of course!), chopped cilantro, avocado and tortilla chips.
+This is how I love it – piping hot, topped with grated Irish cheddar (of course!), chopped cilantro, creamy avocado or guacamole, and a handful of shamrock tortilla chips for a festive touch.

 Luck of the Irish Chili Con Carne